natcap/invest.users-guide/source/blue_carbon.rst

 Initial Storage
 """""""""""""""
+..
+This equation makes sense
 .. math:: C_{x, initial} = { {\sum^{J}_{j=1}} {A_{xj}[C_{aj} + C_{bj} + (C_{sj}*d_{xj}) + C_{lj}]} }

 where
+..
+J=1 is not clear, are you trying to say j \in {1 ...
+J}
  * :math:`J = 1`
  * :math:`A_{xj}` is the area (for habitat :math:`j`) in cell :math:`x`
  * :math:`C_{aj}` is the above ground carbon pool for habitat :math:`j`